Let’s face it. Marketing online services can be exhausting for certain personality types.

 There’s no shortage of information available.
 So it comes down to your own personal preferences.

-- I’ve written my own summary of steps to get you started through various blog posts (START HERE).
+- I’ve written my own summary of steps to get you started through various blog posts (START YOUR SEO JOURNEY HERE).

 - Of course, if you need more, or prefer a different style, you can Google it! (or ask me)